Researcher in Computational Biology

 Current Interests

-More broadly, I am interested in applying these models to biological sequence analysis tasks beyond genome annotation, especially where machine learning can support scalable and useful scientific tools.
+More broadly, I am interested in applying machine learning to biological sequence analysis tasks where the result can become a scalable and useful scientific tool, not only a model benchmark.

 Beyond Research